vsugumar/testvagrant-interview-assignment/README.md

 ## Getting Started

-Clone the reposity in your local using the below command
+Clone the repository in your local using the below command

 ```
 git clone https://github.com/vsugumar/testvagrant-interview-assignment.git